tsbinns/tsbinns.github.io/CV.md

       &mdash; University of Aberdeen, UK.
     </h4>
     <p class="CV-desc" style="margin-top: 0;">
-      Upon completion of my <a href="Abdn_MSci">M.Sci. degree</a>, I was honoured to receive the University of Aberdeen’s prize for best neuroscience student, a yearly prize presented to a student on the Neuroscience degree programme in recognition of the individual’s excellent performance during their time at the university.
+      Upon completion of my <a href="Abdn_MSci">MSci degree</a>, I was honoured to receive the University of Aberdeen’s prize for best neuroscience student, a yearly prize presented to a student on the Neuroscience degree programme in recognition of the individual’s excellent performance during their time at the university.
     </p>

   <h3 class="CV-header"><a id="Erasmus_Grant" class="section-ID">08/2019 - &zwj;08/2020</a></h3>
     <img class="logo" src="/assets/images/Logo-Erasmus+.png">
     <h4 class="CV-subheader" style="margin-bottom: 0;">
-      &mdash; <i>Investigating choice-predictive brain signals using EEG-based brain-computer interfaces.</i> &euro;5,000.<br>
+      &mdash; <i>Investigating choice-predictive brain signals using EEG-based brain-computer interfaces</i>. &euro;5,000.<br>
       &mdash; Erasmus+ Traineeship Grant, British Council.
     </h4>
     <p class="CV-desc" style="margin-top: 0;">